 With chunks of paneer, crunchy sweet peppers, and onions marinated in yogurt and warm spices and cooked to perfection, Paneer Tikka makes for the best Indian appetizer.
-Traditionally the skewers are is cooked in a tandoor oven.
+Traditionally the skewers are cooked in a tandoor oven.
 But here is my EASY and simple version that can be cooked in an air fryer or an oven in just 10 minutes.

 What is Paneer Tikka

 Paneer tikka is a popular North Indian appetizer.
 The pillowy soft cubed paneer is threaded onto skewers between pieces of sweet and crunchy onions and peppers.
 These skewers are then cooked in a Tandoor (clay oven) until slightly charred and smokey.

-My EASY restaurant-style Paneer Tikka sticks recipe with authentic North Indian flavors uses modern cooking techniques.
+My EASY restaurant-style Paneer Tikka recipe with authentic North Indian flavors uses modern cooking techniques.
 It uses warm spices like turmeric, red chili powder, and garam masala.

 Here are some of the key ingredients:

 - Paneer - Use good quality paneer.
 I love Gopi brand paneer.
 It's available at Indian grocery stores, Whole Foods, and Costco.

-- Yogurt - Use plain full-fat yogurt or Greek yogurt for a thick creamy marinade.
+- Yogurt - Use plain full-fat yogurt for a thick creamy marinade.